pixelrip/flappy/README.md

 ## The 20 Games Challenge

-In Sept 2025 I found myself deep in learning about game development without actually shipping or sharing many games.
+In Sept 2025 I found myself deep into learning about game development without actually shipping or sharing many games.
 Enter the [20 Games Challenge](https://20_games_challenge.gitlab.io).
-To tackle this audacious and overwhelming challenge I set a few constraints for Games 1-10:
+To tackle this audacious and overwhelming challenge I set a few constraints:

 1. Complete each game (or working vertical slice of a game) in 60 hours
 2. Use [PICO-8](https://www.lexaloffle.com/dl/docs/pico-8_manual.html) as my game engine